MS Veendam: Service history

-Veendam was transferred to the Netherlands flag in 2006 and to the ownership of HAL Nederland NV, Rotterdam, continuing under Holland America operation.
-In April 2009, the ship underwent dry dock renovations at Grand Bahama Shipyard in Freeport, Grand Bahama which included significant changes to her stern.
+Veendam was transferred to the Netherlands flag in 2006 and to the ownership of HAL Nederland NV of Rotterdam, continuing under Holland America operation.
+In April 2009, the ship underwent dry dock renovations at Grand Bahama Shipyard in Freeport, Grand Bahama, which included significant changes to her stern.
 Two new decks of verandah accommodation were added which necessitated the removal of a portion of her upper decks, and the bridge wings were extended.
 To structurally support the resulting change in weight, a ducktail was added to her hull.

 During winter months Veendam operated from South American ports and, during the summer season, sailed from New York.

 On 25 January 2015, Veendam was called by the United States Coast Guard to rescue a pilot who had ditched his plane after experiencing a mechanical failure 225 nmi from the coast of Maui, Hawaii.
-Coordinating with the U.S. Coast Guard, Veendam launched Lifeboat 2 in a successful rescue operation.
+Coordinating with the U.S. Coast Guard, Veendam launched a lifeboat in a successful rescue operation.